jonathanlyao/PythonStudyCodeProjects/README.md

 # PythonStudyCodeProjects

-# I including the studying of python study code in this README page.
-Since I used Pycharm for the coding so there would be a lot of "print()"
+# There are two projects I have included in this portfolio.

+1. 911 Call Data of Montgomery County, PA

+2. Stock Data of Top Banks in the U.S.

-# There would be more analytic projects coming up soon
+# There would be more python projects coming up soon